Month: May 2025

 In order to taste my cup of water you must first empty your cup.
 My friend, drop all of your preconceived fixed ideas and be neutral.
 Do you know why this cup is so useful?
 Because it is empty.

-Too often, I’ve been guilty of thinking I had all my ducks in a row, and resisted being told that which I didn’t want to accept, instead of graciously welcoming other viewpoints.
+In the past, because I wanted to put all my ducks in a row, I resisted being told that which I didn’t want to accept, instead of graciously welcoming other viewpoints.

-If we are dead IN CHRIST then we need not feel we are being attacked, nor will we be upset that OUR opinion is being contradicted, because we defer to God’s opinion, in preference to our own.
+But if we are dead IN CHRIST, then we need not feel we are being attacked, nor will we be upset that OUR opinion is being contradicted, because we defer to God’s opinion, in preference to our own.

 We can also be like water.